Blog/MCA Legal Guide

 ACH Funding

-A fixed dollar amount is debited from your business bank account daily or weekly, regardless of how much revenue actually came in.
+Fixed dollar amounts are debited from your business bank account daily or weekly, regardless of how much revenue actually came in.
+It is underwritten by predicting future revenues based on past revenues.
 The agreement may include a reconciliation clause allowing adjustments, but in practice many funders never apply it.

 Legal exposure: higher.
 Fixed payments resemble a loan repayment schedule.

 ACH funding has become the predominant MCA structure.
-The product grew beyond its card-processing origins — it's now available to contractors, trucking companies, and any business with consistent bank deposits, not just card-heavy retailers.
+As the product has grown beyond its card-processing origins, it's now available to contractors, trucking companies, and any business with consistent bank deposits, not just card-heavy retailers.
 That shift made MCAs more accessible, but it also weakened the legal argument that they are genuinely revenue-contingent.

 The core legal question